What Temp Does Wine Freeze At

 It is worth mentioning that the freezing point of wine can also be influenced by its sugar content.
 Sweeter wines, such as dessert wines or late harvest wines, tend to have lower freezing points due to their higher sugar concentration.
 This is why it is not uncommon for ice wines, which are made from frozen grapes, to have a syrup-like consistency.

-See also What Is White Burgundy Wine
+See also Is Vermouth A Wine

 Another factor to consider is the bottle’s shape and size.
 Wine bottles with thicker glass walls and larger volumes tend to freeze slower compared to smaller or thinner bottles.
 This is because the larger volume allows for more insulation, slowing down the cooling process.
 So, next time you’re freezing a bottle of wine, keep in mind that the rate of freezing can vary depending on the bottle you choose.